 Unresolved Relationship Issues

 In early childhood, kids get angry with their friends and make up with them easily without much prompting.
-However, this changes as children get older.
+However, this changes the older the children get.
 In high school, you will disagree with some of your friends.
 Therefore, be ready to resolve whatever issues you may have with them.
 Failure to do that could take you down the path of anger, resentment, and bitterness, which could then make high school appear unwelcoming and overly harsh to you.

 As shown here, high school students face a multitude of challenges.
 Without a strong support network, especially from loved ones and close friends, the students could find high school an unforgiving place.
 That would be bad, as it could lead to dropouts.
 Consequently, it is critical for all stakeholders to appreciate the challenges students in high school go through.
 This way, everybody is then able to offer the much-needed encouragement that keeps students in school.